-I started with the 32 piece kit.
-It’s less than $4 and has lots of fun hooks.
+I started with the 32 peice kit.
+(Here’s a good deal on one from Amazon.)
 When I discovered I needed more, I decided to go for the mac daddy of peg board organization and get the 43 piecer.
 I really just wanted the 4 little caddies.
 This is the only kit that came with 2 tiny canisters and 2 blue buckets for peg.
 Aren’t they cute?!
 I used a razor blade to cut a hole in the center of the caddy so the plastic ties things could poke through.
 Each caddy is holding a different size.

 The smaller board is my garden tools and the DIY tools I use the most… paint brushes, paint rollers, levels, spade, picture hanging wire, etc…

 And then the other peg board got filled with random things from Andy’s tool box/ stuff on the ground.
 It’s so nice to be able to actually see what we already have.
 We own some weird stuff.
 Cable staples anyone?
 Veneer edging?
 I’m not even sure what some of these items do.
 Oh well, at least we have them and if/ when we need them, we will actually be able to find ’em!
 You have no idea how happy it makes me to have that extension cord hung up!

 Another garage organization tip: Use all of your nooks and crannies.
 We have a 2 car garage with 2 separate garage doors, which leaves a tiny nook in between the 2 garage doors.
 Andy realized the edger and weed eater would hang perfectly there.
 We bought these Tornado hooks from Home Depot for $6.97 each and hung ’em on the wall!